 - 1 Broccoli Head, Cut to only use florets

 - 1 - 2 Cups Snap Peas

 - 1 Can or Large Handful Bean Sprouts

 - 1 15 oz. can Baby Corn, Drained

 - 1/2 - 1 TSP Ginger, Grated

-- Although traditional Chinese recipes call for cooking in a wok, I have also found that my 11 inch (large) skillet works well too.
+- Although traditional Chinese recipes call for cooking in a wok, I have also found that my large skillet (12 inches) works well too.
 Regardless whether you are using a wok or large skillet, heat your oil over medium high heat.
 Add the ginger and garlic and cook for one minute.
 Then add your chicken and stir continuously, until it begins to brown for approximately 4 minutes.
 Put in the peppers and onions and cook for 1 minute.
 Add the bean sprouts, mushrooms, water chestnuts, snap peas, baby corn, and broccoli and cook for another 2 minutes.
 The next to last step is to add the soy sauce and cook for another 2 minutes, or longer depending on how crisp you like your vegetables.

-- The last step involves dissolving the cornstarch in chicken broth in a bowl and pouring it onto the stir fry for another 2 minutes.
+- The last step involves dissolving the cornstarch in chicken broth in a bowl and pouring it onto the stir-fry for another 2 minutes.
 The cornstarch will help to thicken the sauce.

 - Quite frankly, my wife likes her chicken cooked longer than the suggested time and she also prefers vegetables with less crunch.
 Accordingly, I simply added a few more minutes to the cooking time at the very end.

 This recipe is full of flavor and packed with delicious goodness.
 I like to serve the chicken and vegetables over piping hot white rice.
 Unlike a lot of Chinese food, I seriously doubt you will be hungry in an hour after feasting on this dish.